 Whether the author of the attack is an external malicious actor, or an internal malicious employee, the goal with all phishing attacks is the same: cause someone else to follow instructions that are not in their best interests, and/or the best interests of their employer.
 Social engineering is one of the easiest ways to obtain privileged information; how many employees would verify credentials if they got a call from the IT team asking them to do something slightly unusual?

 This is where authentication of staff—and training them to authenticate automatically—is important.
-The digital chain of custody technologies are also important.
+The digital chain of custody technologies is also important.
 These technologies keep a record of all actions done, by whom, and for what purpose.
 Combining multiple technologies with ongoing training, and security-aware business practices is essential to mitigate phishing attacks, especially when they are being authored by knowledgeable insiders.

 A spear phishing attack’s effectiveness relies on authenticity.
 An attack demonstrating in-depth knowledge of company terminology, department names, graphics (what, for example, does a contractor’s ID card or a Wi-Fi login page look like?), and other important details, looks authentic.
 Authentic communications allow attackers to pose as anything from a regular employee, to a contractor, to a tech support agent.
 This is the realm of spear phishing: carefully targeted phishing attacks.